BruningLab/warpDOCK/README.md

 **Dividing the ligand library up into partitions for each instance**

-The program "FileDivider.py" can be used to quickly and easily create new folders and equal number of ligands into each.
+The program "FileDivider" can be used to quickly and easily create new folders and equal number of ligands into each.
 The number of folders to create is given by a text file containing a list of private IP addresses for each instance, seperated by line.

 ```
-./FileDivider.py
+FileDivider

 options:
   -h, --help    show this help message and exit